Find the home that’s right for you in Rotterdam

 Step 4: living in Rotterdam

 As an expat it’s pretty easy to settle down in the city.
 There are many great neighbourhoods all with their own particular vibes to choose from.
 In Centrum, you’ll be close to all the shops and nightlife as well as the central station.
 Behind the station, there’s the Noord district which has lot of great apartments in gorgeous properties dating back to the last century.
 Hillegersberg/Schiebroek is a family friendly district with lots of green spaces as well as chic boutiques.
 And Kralingen/Crooswijk is a lively melting pot of a place with a wide choice of housing options, shops and restaurants plus the lake that’s great for watersports or for just wandering around.
-For more information about these districts (and others) take a look at the articles on our website.

 Good luck with your move and we look forward to seeing you around!